huydhoang/gastby-notion/README.md

-# Gatsby.js blog pulling data from Notion.so via Python client
+# Gatsby.js blog pulling data from Notion.so via Python
-This is a separately maintained version of the code by @ArnaudValensi
+This is a separately maintained repository based on the works of @ArnaudValensi and @tfaieta

 See the original readme below.